atreyasha/dotfiles/develop.md

     5.  synchronize mime system program defaults to same as ranger\'s rifle

+    6.  clean out vimrcs and perhaps simply load a new vimrc to overwrite git upstream defaults

-    6.  make all audio channels muted at boot (now only main channel is muted)
+    7.  make all audio channels muted at boot (now only main channel is muted)

 2. Long-term